Vanane/RoguelikeGenerator/README.md

 ## TODO

+- Loader should call RogueLike that calls "main" from Roguelike and load dedicated plugins from it --> Add autorun attributes for plugin descriptions and set it to True for RogueLike plugin --> Add plugin dependencies to plugin and only load if required plugin is here

 - Merge GameWindow and GamePanel

 - Add more common behaviour to BasicUI to factorize Gamepanel and Interface

 - Add probability for tile creation

-- Make extension jar dependant has a check andmove jar to plugin part
+- Make extension jar dependant has a check and move jar to plugin part

 - Make a UI to choose between plugins that need to be loaded